Force fuel your Star Wars action figure collection with the S.H Figuarts Obi-Wan Kenobi from A New Hope

 And as for the Jedi robes, it’s in plastic as well so in terms of poses, you can’t do much.
 His legs may be super-articulated but the articulation is severely restricted by the robes.
 I don’t want to say this figure is a disappointment but the use of plastic here was a poor choice.
 At least the cape should have been made from tissue like fabric if not the Jedi robes.
 Though, in terms of screen accuracy, Figuarts nailed it once again.

-The figures comes with one hilt and one lightsaber.
+The figure comes with one hilt and one lightsaber.
 The hilt can be attached to the belt.
 It comes with 7 interchangeable hands.
 A plastic cape for when Obi-Wan sacrifices himself to Vader if you want to recreate that scene.
 And you also have an interchangeable head with his eyes closed for that scene.
 This head is also quite impressive.
 It’s not necessarily the alternative head I would have chosen but it’s pretty cool nevertheless.

 It’s a great figure but it has some issues.